Get insider access

 MOONDROP Blessing 3

 The MOONDROP Blessing 3 are better IEMs than the Shure SE215.
-While both buds are equally comfortable and well-built, the MOONDROP are hybrid driver IEMs with a much more neutral sound profile, which some users may prefer.
+While both buds are equally comfortable and well-built, the MOONDROP are hybrid driver IEMs with a much flatter sound profile, which some users may prefer.
 They also have a more stable in-ear fit.
 However, the Shure are strictly dynamic driver IEMs and can block out more background noise.

 MOONDROP KATO